Tele-Communications Inc.: History

 After graduating from Southwestern Oklahoma State University, Bob Magness was a cotton seed salesman and cattle rancher.
 In 1956, he met two men who were stranded and needed a ride.
 Learning that they wanted to build a community antenna system in Paducah, Texas, he decided to raise the money for a similar system in Memphis, Texas.
-He sold his cattle, took out a mortgage on his home and borrowed $2500 from his father.
+He sold his cattle, took out a mortgage on his home and borrowed $2,500 from his father.
 His wife did the office work while Bob put up the wires himself.

 Two years later Magness sold the system and was looking for a way to invest the sales proceeds.
 Another cable pioneer, Bill Daniels, told him about a community antenna system in Bozeman, Montana.
 The Kearns-Tribune Corp., publisher of The Salt Lake Tribune, which owned a cable system in Reno, Nevada, began relaying signals by common carrier microwave from Salt Lake City in 1956.
 In 1958 it became a partner with Magness in establishing a partnership for cable TV in Montana.
 George C. Hatch and Brian Glasmann were also partners in the companies known as Community Television Inc. and Western Microwave Inc. The Magness family moved to Bozeman.
 Six systems were built, serving a total of 12,000 homes.

 In 1962, Magness purchased Collier Electric Company, which had subscribers in Wyoming, Colorado, and Nebraska, bringing the total number of subscribers to 18,000.
 Magness later moved to Scottsbluff, Nebraska.

 Over time, Magness acquired more systems but remained in Bozeman.
 By 1965, Daniels told him the companies needed to be located in a larger city.
 Salt Lake City and Denver, Colorado, were both considered.
 In 1968, the companies moved to Denver and became Tele-Communications Inc.

 Tele-Communications Inc. went public in 1970.
+The company initially traded on the over-the-counter market, until switching to the then-newly established National Association of Securities Dealers Automated Quotation System (NASDAQ).
 At the time, it was the 10th largest cable company in the United States.
 By 1972, with 100,000 subscribers, Magness needed someone with more business knowledge to run the operation.
 He decided on John Malone, president of Jerrold Electronics, a division of General Instrument.
 Malone took on the bankers who wanted to call in their loans, and effectively saved the company from bankruptcy.
 Magness made Malone CEO but remained as chairman.
-By 1981, Malone had made TCI the largest cable company in the United States.
+By 1982 Malone had made TCI the largest cable company in the United States.

 In 1982, Malone hired Peter Barton, who called himself the company's "Jimmy Olsen" because he just did whatever was needed, fresh from Harvard Business School.
 Barton went on to become president of TCI's Cable Value Network (later QVC) in 1986, and in 1991, president of TCI spinoff Liberty Media.
 Barton had a playful side and even kept toys in his Liberty Media office, and a gorilla costume to represent his status as "second banana" to Malone.
 Yet he had a reputation as "a shrewd and sometimes vicious negotiator".

-In 1995, TCI acquired the cable television assets of Viacom.